django-ckeditor/django-ckeditor/README.rst

 Restricting file upload
 -----------------------
 #.
-To restrict file types you can upload check ckeditor_uploader.views.ImageUploadView.
-There are two interesting methods: _verify_file and _on_verification_failure.
-You can create your own view that inherits this one and overrides those or other methods.
-Then in your urls.py set your view to point to the ``upload/`` url.
+To restrict upload functionality to image files only, add ``CKEDITOR_ALLOW_NONIMAGE_FILES = False`` in your settings.py file.
+Currently non-image files are allowed by default.

 #.
 By default the upload and browse URLs use staff_member_required decorator - ckeditor_uploader/urls.py - if you want other decorators just insert two urls found in that urls.py and not include it.